Skip to main content

 Display your respect for your business partners by ensuring you are on time!

 You have arrived!
 What’s Next?
 When meeting with business partners, turn off your cellphone.
-Take handwritten notes or ask if using your computer to take notes will be distracting.
+Take handwritten notes or ask if using a computer will be distracting. distracting.

 Be Prepared